ja15solis/Python/README.md

 # Python
-Projects I learn Python with
+Projects I learn Python with DataCamp and YouTube